 Professor of Cardiothoracic Surgery (Adult Cardiac Surgery) at the Stanford University Medical Center

-Current Research and Scholarly Interests Cardiac surgery simulation, minimally invasive cardiac surgery, coronary artery bypass surgery, cardiac valve disease, thoracic aortic disease
+Current Research and Scholarly Interests Cardiac surgery education and simulation-based learning, coronary artery bypass surgery, cardiac valve disease

 Current Research and Scholarly Interests Molecular and genetic mechanisms of aortic aneurysm/dissection development.
 Molecular mechanisms of aneurysm formation in Marfan Syndrome.
 Clinical research interests include thoracic aortic diseases (aneurysms, dissections).